Strategic Network Abandonment

 Empirical evidence suggests that the low-$\beta$ approximation is rarely adequate in economic and social network games.
 In most applications, individuals’ actions are strongly interdependent, and payoffs exhibit pronounced strategic complementarities rather than weak, local interactions.
-Field and laboratory studies of linear–quadratic network games consistently estimate $\beta$ in the range of $0.2$ to $0.5$, implying substantial mutual reinforcement of actions across connected agents \citep{Bramoulle2009,CalvoArmengol2009,Aral2012}.
+Field and laboratory studies of linear–quadratic network games consistently estimate $\beta$ in the range of $0.2$ to $0.8$, implying substantial mutual reinforcement of actions across connected agents \citep{Bramoulle2009,CalvoArmengol2009,Aral2012}.
 These magnitudes indicate that real networks typically operate in a high-$\beta$ regime, where behavior depends on direct but also on indirect connections and local shocks propagate widely through feedback effects, yet remain well-defined in the spectral sense, with $\beta\rho(A) \lesssim 1$ ensuring a unique and stable equilibrium.
 Accordingly, the small-$\beta$ limit, where utilities depend only on immediate neighbors and cascades follow simple threshold rules, captures only a narrow slice of economically relevant behavior.
-This is also consistent with empirical observations that real socio-economic networks, whether firms, cities, or online communities, rarely exhibit abrupt collapses.
-Instead, they tend to decay gradually, with feedbacks cushioning shocks and slowing the disintegration of activity (Figure~\ref{fig:complementary_dependence}, left).